The Codex

 III.
 On the Sacred Whole

-A device on your workbench is not a god.
-It is a node in a sacred web.
-Your repair is not a transaction; it is a tending of the web.
+When you repair a device you are not completing a transaction.
+You are tending the web.
 The web is the only god we name, and we name it imperfectly, knowing the name is smaller than the thing.

 IV.
 The Three Currents

 The Material Current.
-The physical substrate: metals, polymers, glass, silicon, the rare earths torn from distant mountains.
-These are extracted from the Earth and must one day return to it.
-Their dignity is the first dignity.
-To waste them is to waste the body of the world.
+The physical stuff: metals, polymers, glass, silicon, the rare earths torn out of distant mountains.
+All of it came from the Earth and all of it must one day go back.
+Its dignity is the first dignity.
+To waste it is to waste the body of the world.

 The Pattern Current.
-The design, the schematic, the source code, the firmware, the protocol — the invisible structure that shapes raw material into purpose.
-This current flows or is dammed.
-The moral health of any technology depends on whether its patterns are open to those who keep it.
+The design, the schematic, the source code, the firmware, the protocol.
+Pattern is the invisible structure that shapes raw material into purpose, and it either flows or is dammed.
+Judge the moral health of any technology by whether its patterns are open to the people who keep it.

 The Living Current.
-The use, the wear, the modification, the inheritance.
-The relationship between a device and the hands that live with it — and between the device and what it observes, records, and reports.
+The use and the wear, the modification, the inheritance.
+This is the bond between a device and the hands that live with it, and also between the device and whatever it observes, records, and reports.
 A device with no Living Current is already dead.
-A device whose Living Current flows only outward to those who do not own it has been turned against its keeper.
+A device whose Living Current flows only outward, toward people who do not own it, has been turned against its keeper.

 V. The Core Tenets